martus89/portfolio/README.md

 ### What am I doing here?

 *When one does not progress, regress happens.
 I learn daily to improve my skills:*
-- Python
+- Python (OOP, working with basic libraries like Click, BeautifulSoup, json)
+- basics of working with APIs (requests library)
+- writing and running basic tests using pytest framework
-- Django
+- Django framework
 - Selenium
-- Robot Framework
-- HTML/CSS/Bootstrap
-- Git
+- RobotFramework
+- familiarity with front-end topics (HTML/CSS/Bootstrap)
+- familiarity with collaboration tools (Github)
 - SAP
-- SQL
+- basics of relational databases (SQL)
-- SCRUM
+- basics of SCRUM

 <br>